 Belonging to international cooperation networks is important for every university – a highly renowned network offers significant added value to the university.
-The main outputs of the cooperation carried out within the network are joint projects, working group meetings where colleagues can share experience and information and shape joint opinions.
+The main outputs of the cooperation carried out within the network are joint projects and working group meetings where colleagues can share experience, information and shape joint opinions.
 Cooperation networks of universities have also grown into strong contributors for shaping the strategies for the policy on higher education in the European Union.

 Tallinn University is a member of seven different networks.

 - European University Association (EUA)

 - Baltic University Programme (BUP) - contact: Tallinn University BUP coordinator Tiina Elvisto.

 - Association for Teacher Education in Europe (ATEE) - contact at Tallinn University Katrin Poom-Valickis

 Tallinn University joined UNICA in 2006.
 The network joins universities of European capital cities and coordinates activities through various field-specific working groups.
 Tallinn University is an active member in the IRO working group of UNICA and one of the leaders of UNICA Green and SDGs.
 The Summer School of Tallinn University also laid the foundation to UNICA’s working group of Summer and Winter School.